-Hadrien Palanca studied destruction simulation at CGMA courses Mastering Destruction in Houdini and Intro to FX Using Houdini and shared his experience and knowledge.
+Hadrien Palanca studied destruction simulation at CGMA courses Mastering Destruction in Houdini and Intro to FX and shared his experience & knowledge.

 Hi, my name is Hadrien Palanca, I am a freelance motion designer and FX artist based in France.
 I do 3D works for commercials, TV, live events, music videos and all kind of stuff.